Knetic/coiler/PLAN.md

 - `from foo import bar as quux`
 - `from foo import *`

 The last one imports all of them without namespacing, and cannot have `as` aliasing.
+Combining it will require reading all public functions and constants from that module, creating a fake namespace for it, and adding all of them to the build context symbol table.